Axon Enterprise (NASDAQ:AXON) Posts Quarterly Earnings Results, Beats Expectations By $0.91 EPS

-Axon Enterprise (NASDAQ:AXON) posted its quarterly earnings results on Monday.
-The biotechnology company reported $1.17 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.91, MarketWatch Earnings reports.
-The business had revenue of $231.99 million for the quarter, compared to analysts’ expectations of $201.11 million.
-Axon Enterprise had a negative return on equity of 7.35% and a negative net margin of 8.69%.
-The firm’s quarterly revenue was up 39.4% compared to the same quarter last year.
-During the same quarter last year, the business earned ($0.01) earnings per share.
+Axon Enterprise (NASDAQ:AXON) released its quarterly earnings data on Monday.
+The biotechnology company reported $1.17 EPS for the quarter, beating the consensus estimate of $0.26 by $0.91, MarketWatch Earnings reports.
+The business had revenue of $231.99 million for the quarter, compared to the consensus estimate of $201.11 million.
+Axon Enterprise had a negative net margin of 8.69% and a negative return on equity of 7.35%.
+The business’s revenue for the quarter was up 39.4% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.01) EPS.
 Axon Enterprise updated its FY 2021 guidance to EPS.

-In related news, CEO Patrick W. Smith sold 4,162 shares of Axon Enterprise stock in a transaction that occurred on Friday, October 15th.
-The stock was sold at an average price of $180.08, for a total value of $749,492.96.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, CEO Patrick W. Smith sold 200 shares of Axon Enterprise stock in a transaction that occurred on Tuesday, November 9th.
-The shares were sold at an average price of $180.04, for a total value of $36,008.00.
+In other news, CRO Joshua Isner sold 11,083 shares of the stock in a transaction dated Thursday, September 9th.
+The shares were sold at an average price of $183.37, for a total value of $2,032,289.71.
+Following the completion of the sale, the executive now directly owns 332,491 shares in the company, valued at $60,968,874.67.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, insider Jeffrey C. Kunins sold 3,169 shares of the stock in a transaction dated Friday, September 24th.
+The shares were sold at an average price of $175.61, for a total transaction of $556,508.09.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 257,256 shares of company stock worth $46,762,464.
-2.30% of the stock is currently owned by insiders.
+Over the last ninety days, insiders have sold 257,256 shares of company stock worth $46,762,464.
+Insiders own 2.30% of the company’s stock.

 Axon Enterprise Company Profile